 The pantry is another one of those typically small spaces that we can organize – or at least mostly – in just 30 minutes or so.
 Many places I’ve lived didn’t even have a pantry, just a closet shelf or a cabinet to store food.
-We’re using the same S-P-A-C-E method to organize the pantry (or wherever you store food).
+We’re using the same SORT and SUCCEED system to organize the pantry (or wherever you store food).

 - Work quickly, one shelf at a time, and work bottom to top, left to right.
 Stay in the pantry, and don’t wander.

 - Sort food items together.
 Soups with soups.
 Baking goods together.
 Beverages all in one place.You can sort on the kitchen counter, where you can see how much space you need for each category.